European Factors-Shares to open mixed; focus on data

 (Adds detail, company news; updates snapshot table)

-LONDON, Sept 1 European equities were expected to open mixed on Thursday ahead of key macroeconomic data, with mining shares seen tracking weaker base metals prices, which came under pressure following a drop in China's export orders.
+LONDON, Sept 1 European equities were expected to open mixed on Thursday after strong gains in the previous session, with mining shares seen tracking weaker base metals prices, which came under pressure following a drop in China's export orders.

-Futures for Euro STOXX 50 STXEc1 were up 0.7 percent, for Germany's DAX FDXc1 fell 0.2 percent and for France's CAC FCEc1 rose 0.2 percent.
-Financial spreadbetters earlier predicted Britain's FTSE 100 to open between 8 points lower and 2 points higher.
+Britain's FTSE 100 was seen opening between 8 points down and 2 points up, the DAX was expected to fall 9 to 12 points and France's CAC was seen down 15 points to up 15 points, according to financial spreadbetters.

 On Wednesday, the FTSEurofirst 300 index of top European shares surged 2.9 percent, but the index recorded its worst monthly drop since October 2008.